Kapanther/PZMOD-Exterminator/README.md

 ## Overview
 Exterminator is a Project Zomboid mod that will add mechanics to the game to allow players to remove all of the zombies from the map as a victory condition.
 This includes various zombie scanners and lures as well as Map features to track clearance of zombies.

-The plan is develop the following
+The plan is to develop the following
 - Modify game settings to ensure clearance is possible
-- A means of recording on the ingame map wether a grid zone has been cleared
+- A means of recording on the in game map that a grid zone has been cleared
 - A notification to players that the victory condition has been met
-- A device that can be crafted, "Zombie Scanner".
+- Devices that can be crafted,
+  -"Zombie Scanner".
 This device might have two versions, the MK1 jsut beeps, and the MK2 gives a count or shows bleeps on a minimap within a certain raidius
+  -"Zombie Lure".
+This device might attract the zombies and explode.
+Maybe it has a minor chance of turning a zombie into a runner zombie.

 ## Modified Game Settings
-The following settings will need to me modified/checked to ensure the mod can work correctly.
+The following settings will need to be modified/checked to ensure the mod can work correctly.
 - No Zombie respawns
 - Maximum Amount of zombies (Population modified will need to be reduced or capped to ensure not to many spawn) a modifier value of 1 supposedly generateds 52000 zombies map-wide.
 So im guessing you would not want to go over about 3.
 - Possibly other map settings will need to be modified
+- Add option to have an "Escape from the city" start.
+(This could mean performance problems with the server though.)

 ## In Game Map - Cleared Status
 The maps has grid squares 300x300 tiles that can be cleared by players exterminating all the zombies.
-This is managed by the mod
+This is managed by the mod by adding a colour or outline to each map grid to indicate it has been cleared.
+Zombies from other grid squares may wander into these squares again. (consider handling for this later)

 33 Notificaion of Victory Conditions
 Notify players when all zombies have been Exterminatede